openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 The Intel® Distribution of OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.

-The Intel® Distribution of OpenVINO™ toolkit for macOS* includes the Inference Engine, OpenCV* libraries, Sample Applications, Demos, Model Optimizer and other additional tools to deploy applications for accelerated inference on Intel® CPUs and Intel® Neural Compute Stick 2.

 The Intel® Distribution of OpenVINO™ toolkit for macOS*:

 - Enables CNN-based deep learning inference on the edge